 As the boundaries of traditional disciplines have become more diffused, the Graduate School is responding by developing new interdisciplinary graduate programs that cross departmental, school and campus lines.
 For a complete list of our master programs and PhD Tracks, please see our Academic Programs pages (Reynolda and Bowman Gray).

 We hope that the information contained in these pages will be informative in guiding you through the application process.
-Please feel free to contact our offices if you need additional help.
+Please feel free to contact our offices (Reynolda or Bowman Gray) if you need additional help.

 For Biomedical Science Graduate Students…

 Thank you for choosing the Wake Forest University Graduate School of Arts and Sciences for your continuing educational needs.
 The Biomedical Science graduate programs share the downtown campus in Winston-Salem, NC with the WF School of Medicine, Physician Assistant, and Nursing Education Programs.
 To better serve our student populations, we will be using a combined online application service (CollegeNet) which will launch early July 2018.
 Additional information will be made available as soon as possible.

 If you wish to apply to a program of study with an admission term of Spring 2019, Summer 2019, and/or Fall 2019, please wait until after July 1, 2018 to create your account and start the application process until additional information is posted on our Admissions website regarding the launch of the CollegeNet application service.
 If you submit an application for those admission terms, you will be asked to re-submit your application into our new CollegeNet application platform.